Carlo Facetti

 Carlo Giovanni Facetti (born 26 June 1935) is a former racing driver from Italy, mainly known for his success in touring car and sports car racing.
 In his single attempt at Formula One he failed to qualify for the 1974 Italian Grand Prix with a Brabham BT42 run by the Scuderia Finotto team.

-In 1979 he was the European Touring Car Champion.
-He was also 2nd in 1977 and 4th in 1978.
+In 1979, Facetti was the European Touring Car Champion.
+He was also second in 1977 and fourth in 1978.

 Racing career

 Facetti was born in Cormano, Lombardy.
 For nearly 40 years, he would work in his workshop and on Sunday put his race overalls and helmet and going racing.
 He explained his success: "We work from seven in the morning until eight at night with the sole desire to makes engines unrivaled".
-He learned to drive at the age of 11, with Alberto Ascari, a friend of his father, Piero Facetti, who in turn was a mechanic and a racer, who finished 4th in the 1947 Mille Miglia.
+He learned to drive at the age of 11, with Alberto Ascari, a friend of his father, Piero Facetti, who in turn was a mechanic and a racer, who finished fourth in the 1947 Mille Miglia.
 His brothers, Giuliano and Rosadelle would also become racing drivers.

 The early years

-Carlo started racing in 1953, paired with Elio Zagato at the Giro di Calabria, using a Fiat 8V 1100, although it was Zagato bodied with Facetti prepared engines.
+Facetti started racing in 1953, paired with Elio Zagato at the Giro di Calabria, using a Fiat 8V 1100, although it was Zagato bodied with Facetti prepared engines.
 By 1960, he was building and racing Formula Junior cars with Lancia Appia engines.
 "It took a lot of passion, a racing seat and reverse shift from a Fiat 600!".
 Despite everything, he was very fast though he had a great company: Facetti remembers at Monza he was "able to score some good times compared to those of experienced pilots such as Ludovico Scarfiotti, Lorenzo Bandini and Giancarlo Baghetti".

-For 1963, he moved to touring cars to race in the inaugural European Touring Car Challenge, with Lancia's works team, HF Squadra Corse.
+For 1963, Facetti moved to touring cars to race in the inaugural European Touring Car Challenge, with Lancia's works team, HF Squadra Corse.
 He used a Lancia Flaminia to fight with the best from around Europe, at the circuits such as Nürburgring, Brands Hatch and Népliget Park, Budapest.
 It was at the later, that Facetti, paired with Luigi Cabella would score his first major international victory.
 Early 1964, he return to Formula Junior racing in Argentina, in the four race Temporada series for Scuderia Sant'Ambroeus.
 He took their Lotus-Ford 22 to a series best of fifth place in the Gran Premio Internacional Ciudad de Buenos Aires.
 "I was the Italian driver to run multiple editions of the race in South America.
 There I had the pleasure of meeting the great Juan Manuel Fangio and later become good friends and we were often in competition in Buenos Aires and Mar del Plata."
 After returning from South America, he runs a Formula Three teams with Jo Siffert and Clay Regazzoni, then participates himself in 1965.
 Back with Scuderia Sant'Ambroeus, he finished second the Campionato Italiano driving a Brabham-Ford BT16.